The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: Comparison of spaces constructed from simplicial presheaves

-models the homotopy colimit of the diagram $|F| \colon \Cart^\opp \to \Top$, for any $F \in \scH_\infty$.
-Therefore, the functors they present on the $\infty$-categories underlying $\scH_\infty^p$ and $\Top$ are equivalent, and they are further equivalent to the $\infty$-colimit functor.
+Therefore, each of these functors presents the $\infty$-categorical colimit functor for diagrams of spaces indexed by $\Cart^\opp$.
 Consequently, on the level of the underlying $\infty$-categories they each present left-adjoints to the functor that sends a space to the constant presheaf whose value is that space.
 This means that both $Re$ and $S_e$ provide explicit presentations for the left-adjoint $\Pi$ in the three-fold adjunction which implements the cohesive structure on $\bH$ (see~\cite{Schreiber:DCCT}).
-This appears to have been known for $Re$, but the functor $S_e$ has not been formally identified as a model for the cohesion functor $\Pi$ (although this has been indicated in~\cite{BEBdBP:Class_sp_of_oo-sheaves}).
+A different argument for the case of $S_e$ has been given in~\cite{BEBdBP:Class_sp_of_oo-sheaves} (see the bottom of p.~2); here we establish a presentation of the $\infty$-categorical adjunction $\Pi \dashv \tilde{\sfc}$ as a Quillen adjunction $\scH^{p/i} \rightleftarrows \sSet$ and a Quillen equivalence $\scH^{p/i\,I} \rightleftarrows \sSet$.